-Japan planning to send 270 sailors to Middle East to guard ships: Nikkei
+Japan plans to send 270 sailors to Middle East to guard ships -Nikkei

 Japan’s pacifist constitution bans a standing military but allows self-defense forces.
 The prospect of deploying navy personnel to the region has sparked calls for caution from liberal media and other critics.

-Reporting by Chang-Ran Kim and Linda Sieg.
-Editing by Gerry Doyle
+Reporting by Chang-Ran Kim and Linda Sieg; Editing by Gerry Doyle and Clarence Fernandez